Punderthings/fossfoundation/_foundations/ocf.md

 subOrganization:
 ---

-OC Foundation offers nonprofit status + fundraising + money management software to aligned groups.
+The Open Collective Foundation used to provide nonprofit status + fundraising + money management software to aligned groups.
+However, the [OCF has announced they are terminating operations](https://blog.opencollective.com/open-collective-official-statement-ocf-dissolution/) by the end of 2024, so this entry will be left as a historical record.